La Ruche (school)

 La Ruche ("The Hive") was a French school founded by Sébastien Faure on anarchist principles.
+It operated from 1904 to February 1917.

 History

 The anarchist Sébastien Faure founded La Ruche on 20 hectares of leased farmland in Le Pâtis, near Rambouillet, on the outskirts of Paris in 1904.
 The land was both the grounds for his alternative, experimental school and an anarchist commune.
 The school's name, La Ruche, or "The Hive", comes from the land's resource of honey, which the school used as supplementary income.
 Faure also funded the school through his lectures and books.
 He established a cooperative to buy and market the farm's produce.
 La Ruche operated as a soviet, following the will of the staff's weekly general assembly.
-The colony persisted through the end of World War I, when it closed under Faure's financial deficits.
+The colony persisted until February 1917, when it closed under Faure's financial deficits.